 - Have 45 discipline specific credits (university level).
 Applicants must complete the English Language Arts Self-Assessment Grid (PDF-Fillable version or Word version) to self-assess whether their background meets the 45 credit minimum requirement in their discipline.

-Courses listed must be at the 200 level or higher (no freshman level courses) and you must have received a grade of “C” or higher, per McGill standard.
+Courses listed must be at the 200 level or higher (no Foundation level courses) and you must have received a grade of “C” or higher, per McGill standard.
 These credits may be taken as part of a degree or as an independent/special student.

 - Have minimum Cumulative Grade Point Average (CGPA) is 3.0 out of a possible 4.0, or a Grade Point Average (GPA) of 3.2 out of 4.0 in the last two years of full-time studies.